-Batu caves are only a few kilometres outside of the city and an important site for the Hindu population of Kuala Lumpur.
-Every year, the festival of Thaipusam descends on these temples and millions of people come to celebrate, pray and people watch.
+The Batu caves are only a few kilometres outside of the city and an important site for the Hindu population of Kuala Lumpur.
+Every January, the Festival of Thaipusam descends on these temples and millions of people come to celebrate, pray and people watch.
 It’s a riot of colour and rituals and absolutely recommended if you’re in town at the right time.

 The Islamic Art Museum houses a great collection of Islamic artefacts and exhibitions.
 It’s good value at only 12Ringgit.
 Situated almost next door is the National Mosque, a beautifully photogenic building which allows visitors at certain times of the day (appropriate dress essential).

-Kampung Baru, is another great place to check out - A small residential enclave in the shadow of the towers which has resisted any calls to modernise or develop.
-It’s predominately muslim area so dress with modesty.
-It’s a good area to head to around dinnertime for some traditional Malay fayre and reputedly, some of the best nasi lemak in town.
+Kampung Baru, is another great place to check out - a small residential enclave in the shadow of the towers which has resisted any calls to modernise or develop.
+It’s predominately Muslim area so dress with modesty.
+It’s a good area to head to around dinner time for some traditional Malay fare and reputedly, some of the best nasi lemak in town.

-it’s really cheap to get around on the public transport network which is fast and efficient -1-2Ringgit per journey, it opens at six in the morning, closes around midnight – but walking is an adventure in itself.
-Most of the city is flat, sights of interest are relatively close and within an easy walk to each other and the diversity of KL means that you will often stumble across something unexpected and find plenty of kopitiams to recharge in.
+- However, walking is an adventure in itself!
+Most of the city is flat, sights of interest are relatively close and the diversity of KL means that you will often stumble across something unexpected and find plenty of 'kopitiams' (traditional coffee shops) to recharge in.

-There’s Mamak foodcourts, Chinese teahouses, Indian banana leaf curry restaurants and twenty-four hour food areas to get your fix of roti, teh tarik and all the other Malaysian favourites.
+There are Mamak food courts, Chinese tea houses, Indian banana leaf curry restaurants and twenty-four-hour food areas to get your fix of roti, teh tarik and all the other Malaysian favourites.
 Go forth and indulge.

 Something to drink?

-Malaysia has a heap of great non-alcoholic drinks and you can order teh tarik, a rich sugar hit of condensed milk tea which is stetched, or as the name translates, ‘pulled’.
-Servers will use two cups and continuously poor the hot tea between them, widening the gap and increasing the frothiness of the brew.
-There’s also iced drinks made with sweetcorn (jagung) or milk and rose (bandung) flavoured as well as iced chinese teas, soy drinks and internationally popular bubble tea chains.
+Malaysia has a heap of great non-alcoholic drinks and you can order teh tarik, a rich sugar hit of condensed milk tea which is stretched, or as the name translates, ‘pulled’.
+Servers will use two cups and continuously pour the hot tea between them, widening the gap and increasing the frothiness of the brew.
+There’s also iced drinks made with sweetcorn (jagung) or milk and rose (bandung) flavoured as well as iced Chinese teas, soy drinks and internationally popular bubble tea chains.

-Coffee, known in Malay as kopi is sold everywhere in Kopitiams, (the Hokkien Chinese dialect word for coffeeshop) hot or cold and served with condensed milk. (panas is hot, ais is iced although Chinese Malays will use the term ‘peng’ for iced. ) There are a few places which sell European style espresso coffee and a few (very expensive) starbucks dotted around.
+Coffee, known in Malay as kopi is sold everywhere in Kopitiams, (the Hokkien Chinese dialect word for a coffee shop) hot or cold and served with condensed milk. (panas is hot, ais is iced although Chinese Malays will use the term ‘peng’ for iced. ) There are a few places which sell European style espresso coffee and a few (very expensive) Starbucks dotted around.
 Stick with the local stuff.

 From the Kuala Lumpur International Airport (KLIA) it’s possible to take an express train into the city as well as bus which are both far easy ways to travel the 50KM trip than negotiating with taxi drivers.
-Air Asia and a host of other budget airline also fly from KLIA across SE Asia, but from the LCCT (low cost carrier terminal).
+Air Asia and a host of other budget airlines also fly from KLIA across SE Asia, but from the LCCT (low-cost carrier terminal).

-KL isn’t any more dangerous than anywhere else in the world, but the Petronas Towers are a magnet for people trying to sell tourist rubbish and fake or possibly stolen phones.
-Be on your guard for all the usual opportunistic big city crimes, pickpockets, bagsnatching etc which unfortunately do happen.
+Note: KL isn’t any more dangerous than anywhere else in the world, but the Petronas Towers are a magnet for people trying to sell tourist rubbish and fake or possibly stolen phones.
+Be on your guard for all the usual opportunistic big city crimes, pickpockets, bag-snatching etc. which unfortunately do happen.